 - A key element of the government’s strategy for improving the nation’s skills and productivity is significant growth in the number of people starting apprenticeships, with a target of three million between 2015 and 2020 (up from 2.4 million).

-- To stimulate demand and pay for this growth, significant changes are being made to apprenticeships and how they are funded:
+- To stimulate demand and pay for this growth, significant changes have been made to apprenticeships and how they are funded:

 - New employer-designed apprenticeship standards (including some up to post-graduate level) are being created.
 About 350 new standards are being developed currently.
 At Damar, we are already actively involved in the development and delivery of several apprenticeship standards.

-- Most of the funding will come from larger employers who will pay the “apprenticeship levy” (a new payroll tax) from April 2017.
-These employers will be able to access money from their levy accounts to pay for apprenticeship training.
+- Most of the funding now comes from larger employers who pay the “apprenticeship levy” (a new payroll tax).
+These employers can then use the money in their levy accounts to pay for apprenticeship training.
 Unused levy receipts will be used to support apprenticeships in smaller organisations.

-- Most public-sector employers will be expected to demonstrate progress towards an apprenticeship quota set at 2.3% of their workforce.
+- Most public-sector employers are now expected to demonstrate progress towards an apprenticeship quota set at 2.3% of their workforce.

-- Smaller employers, as well as larger employers who have spent all of their levy, will be able to access heavily subsidised apprenticeship training.
+- Smaller employers, as well as larger employers who have spent all of their levy, can access a 90% subsidy for apprenticeship training.
+So, an apprenticeship standard with fee of £5,000 will only cost £500.

-For apprentices enrolled up to 30th April 2017, the current funding arrangements will apply through to the end of their apprenticeships.
-Most existing apprenticeship frameworks will continue to be available until they are replaced by new apprenticeship standards.
+For apprentices enrolled up to 30th April 2017, the old funding arrangements apply through to the end of their apprenticeships.
+The old apprenticeship frameworks are gradually being replaced by new apprenticeship standards.

-From May 2017, government funding for apprentices starting on the “old” frameworks will reduce, in many cases by 30%.
-This will encourage take-up of the new standards.
+Since May 2017, government funding for apprentices starting on the “old” frameworks has been reduced, in many cases by 30%.
+This is to encourage take-up of the new standards.

-Levy paying employers can now set up their accounts on the Apprenticeship Service – this will enable them to manage their funds and buy training and assessment services from approved providers.
+Levy paying employers need to set up their accounts on the Apprenticeship Service – this will enable them to manage their funds and buy training and assessment services from approved providers.
 The registration process as well as links to other supporting documents can be accessed here:

 There is also a video guide to the new system here:

-We would also strongly recommend that employers’ apprenticeship leads take a look at the detailed Apprenticeship Funding and Performance Management Rules 2017 to 2018 and, in particular, the “Rules and Guidance for Employers”.
-From May, these rules will govern many aspects of the relationship between levy-paying employers, the government and providers.
-Whilst they will not be contractually binding on non-levy payers, similar rules also form part of providers’ contracts with the government and so are likely to be incorporated in the agreements between smaller employers and providers.
+We would also strongly recommend that employers' apprenticeship leads take a look at the detailed Apprenticeship Funding and Performance Management Rules 2017 to 2018 and, in particular, the “Rules and Guidance for Employers”.
+These rules govern many aspects of the relationship between levy-paying employers, the government and providers.
+Whilst they are not contractually binding on non-levy payers, similar rules also form part of providers’ contracts with the government and so are likely to be incorporated in the agreements between smaller employers and providers.

 Some of the main features of the new funding environment are summarised below.